naik-abhishekdev20804/bug-4-saloon-booking/README.md

 **Bug 5 — Salon contact number**
 The salon registration **phone/contact field** is not checked for real phone rules; it can **save letters and other non-numeric text** as the number.

-**Bug 6 — No delete for a added shop**
+**Bug 6 — No edit or delete for a added shop**
-You can add a new salon, but the app has **no button or way to remove or delete** a shop from the list.
+You can add a new salon, but the app has **no button or way to edit or remove or delete** a shop from the list.